 In the event of a tie, the winner will be determined by a team of NAAMLP officials.

-Awards will be presented at the National Association of Abandoned Mine Land Programs Annual Conference in Lake Tahoe, Nevada on September 13, 2021.
+Awards will be presented at the National Association of Abandoned Mine Land Programs Annual Conference in Grand Junction, Colorado on October 17, 2022.

 - Office of Surface Mining